ABojo/pubsub-implementation/README.md

 //messageLogger function will fire whenever that event is published controlObject.subscribe('newMessage', messageLogger);

-//publishes a new event which will cause call all subscribers to the newMessage event controlObject.publish('newMessage', 'Here is a new message to be logged!');
+//publishes a new event which will call all subscribers to the newMessage event controlObject.publish('newMessage', 'Here is a new message to be logged!');

 //unsubscribes the messageLogger function from the newMessage event